FAQ start working in the extracurricular art education

 Museums and theatre- and dance companies

 Many museums concentrate on educational programs which run parallel to the present exhibition or the standard collection.
-They often have a separate education department.
+They often have a separate educational department.
 Theatres and dance companies frequently provide an educational program around their productions.
 As a certified educator in an art form, you can organize educational guided tours or look after workshops in the classroom or for individuals.
 They are often done on a freelance basis.

 Centers for the arts